The Cool and the Crazy

-The Cool and the Crazy is a 1958 motion picture that was distributed by American-International Pictures as a double feature with Dragstrip Riot.
+The Cool and the Crazy is a 1958 American teen drama film directed by William Witney that was distributed by American-International Pictures as a double feature with Dragstrip Riot.
 It stars Scott Marlowe and Gigi Perreau.

 Plot

 The Cool and the Crazy tells the story of Ben Saul, a reform school graduate who is transferred to a Kansas City high school.
 There, Ben's clowning in class ticks off the local gang of tough guys, but he soon wins all of their admiration when he begins buying them beer, taking them to dances, giving them "kicks," and then finally turning them on to marijuana.
 Ben is working as a frontman for a local marijuana ring, but the local police detective is hot on his trail.
 When a marijuana-crazed addict teenager whom Ben has sold the drug to dies trying to hold up a filling station for drug money, the police question him and events begin to spiral out of Ben's control.
 In the dramatic (or melodramatic) finale, Ben ends up killing the pusher for more marijuana only to find that there is none, and gets his just deserts in a fiery car wreck.
 Then there is an obligatory moralizing segment, where a policeman screams at the surviving addicts, "Is this what you call 'kicks'?!
 Sooner or later, if you don't wise up you're all gonna wind up like this, one way or the other."